johnridesabike/johnridesabike.github.io/src/pages-markdown/libraries/academic-library-student-support/index.md

 I would advise them that an ideal research problem is one that answers a real question that past researchers haven’t adequately covered.
 While the student should choose one that interests them personally, they may want to avoid any ones that they believe they can already answer.
 Finally, we will have to consider the requirements of their department, such as dissertation committees and chairs.

 I would also provide the student guides and tools to identify a topic themselves.
-A couple of good ones include [Mapping Your Research](http://guides.library.sc.edu/c.php?g=410281&amp;p=2794804) (Appling, 2016) which is a LibGuide at USC libraries, and [How to Choose a Topic](https://youtu.be/3YDl4GnHBCk) (Thomas Cooper Library: Tips &amp; Tutorials, 2017) which is a video that explains the process in detail.
+A couple of good ones include [Mapping Your Research](http://guides.library.sc.edu/c.php?g=410281&p=2794804) (Appling, 2016) which is a LibGuide at USC libraries, and [How to Choose a Topic](https://youtu.be/3YDl4GnHBCk) (Thomas Cooper Library: Tips & Tutorials, 2017) which is a video that explains the process in detail.

 ### Making a Choice